Overview

 Item 17 Voting Client Securities

-The Adviser does not vote client securities.
-The client retains the responsibility for
+The Adviser does not vote Client securities.
+The Client retains the responsibility for

-receiving and voting proxies for any and all securities maintained in his or her
+receiving and voting proxies for any, and all securities maintained in his or her

 portfolios.
-You may contact your investment adviser representative with the Firm
+You may contact your Investment Adviser Representative with the Firm

 if you have any questions regarding voting proxies.
-The custodian will forward
+The Custodian will forward

-assets directly to the client.
+account assets directly to the Client.

 Item 18 Financial Information